Members of America’s Essential Hospitals deliver high-quality care to all people, including those who otherwise face barriers to care.

 Committed to Underserved Communities

-• Served communities in which 14.6 million individuals live below the poverty line, 5.4 million struggle with food insecurity, and nearly three-quarters were uninsured or covered by Medicaid or Medicare.
+- Served communities in which 16 percent of individuals live below the poverty line, 2.7 million people are unemployed, and nearly three-quarters were uninsured or covered by Medicaid or Medicare.

-• Essential hospitals continue to have average operating margins far below the rest of the hospital industry.
-The aggregate operating margin for members in 2021 was −8.6 percent, compared with −1.4 percent for all hospitals nationwide.
-Without Medicaid disproportionate share hospital (DSH) payments, aggregate member operating margins would drop to −13 percent.
+- Continue to have average operating margins far below the rest of the hospital industry.
+The aggregate operating margin for members in 2023 was −7.1 percent, compared with −2.3 percent for all hospitals nationwide.

 Community Cornerstones

-• Essential hospitals trained an average of 246 physicians (defined as U.S. medical and dental residents) per hospital, more than three times as many as those trained at other U.S. teaching hospitals.
+- Essential hospitals trained an average of 193 physicians (defined as U.S. medical and dental residents) per hospital, nearly three times as many as those trained at other U.S. teaching hospitals.

 Building Healthy Communities